Bad Girl (Madonna song): Reception and analysis

-Live performance and cover versions
+Live performances and cover versions

-The only live performance of "Bad Girl" took place on January 16, 1993, on the late-night live television show Saturday Night Live.
+The first live performance of "Bad Girl" took place on January 16, 1993, on the late-night live television show Saturday Night Live.
 After finishing the song, Madonna tore up a photograph of Joey Buttafuoco – the alleged lover of Amy Fisher, the Long Island teenager who shot Buttafuoco's wife Mary Jo – and yelled, "Fight the real enemy!"
 This echoed Sinéad O'Connor, who ripped apart a photograph of Pope John Paul II and yelled the same thing when she was the show's musical guest in October 1992.
 HuffPost considered this one of Madonna's "most legendary" performances, and Myers said it had one of her "very best live vocals".

+Thirty years later, "Bad Girl" was included on the Celebration Tour.
+Dressed in a red silk slip dress with black lace, and knee-high boots, Madonna sang as her daughter Mercy James played piano.
+The number was named one of the best moments of the concert by Billboard's Joe Lynch, who added that, "watching [her daughter] sit down at a grand piano and effortlessly tickle the ivories during 'Bad Girl' [...] was pretty damn impressive.
+On April 24, 2024, Madonna stated in an interview with W magazine that she saw the performance as a, "strange poetic juxtaposition of hedonism [and] erotic exploration emerging into the light of Mercy, sitting stoically at her grand piano playing Chopin as she beckoned me towards her".

 A cover by Boy George, Amanda Ghost, and James Hardway, was included on the tribute albums Virgin Voices: A Tribute to Madonna, Vol. 1 (1999), A Tribute to Madonna: Virgin Voices (2003), Tribute to Madonna: Like a Virgin (2005), and The World's Greatest 80's Tribute to Madonna (2006).
 A rendition by Semi Moore was included on 2000's Truly Blue: Tribute to Madonna.
 Covers by Cruzer and Strike a Pose were included Immaculate Deception: A Tribute to the Music of Madonna (2004) and A Tribute To Madonna Vol 1 (2006), respectively.